12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Volio waterfall

 Volio waterfall is located right outside of BriBri town and is a bit hidden in the jungle.
-You will need to hike for about 15 minutes until you get to the falls that also have a natural pool at the top where you can take a dip in.
+You will need to hike for about 15 minutes until you get to the falls which also have a natural pool at the top where you can take a dip in.

 Read in our complete guide everything about the BriBri waterfalls